mikrono/tModLoaderWiki_kr_ko/Intermediate-Guide-to-AI.md

 One other concern with having states is desync.
 When an npc has different things it could be doing at once, it is necessary that it is doing the same thing across all clients in multiplayer.

 The solution is to hold variables like our state in the npc.ai array.
 This array(of floats) is automatically synced in between clients, so our npc's state will always be the same across clients.

+The final change is to keep the code for each attack in its own method, then call them in ai.
+This is purely for organization, making it easier to read the code in the ai.

 ```cs
 //Constant variables used to make code readable
 const int ProjectileState = 0;//Instead of checking if state is 0, we can check it is ProjectileSate.
 In application they mean the same thing, but the former is much nicer to look at.